 Physical injuries can often lead to disabilities.
 SSA data shows that 3.5% of people became disabled because of injuries.

-A sudden injury can change someone’s life forever.
-They might be unable to work as they could before — or unable to work at all.
-A total disability from injuries can lead someone to apply for SSDI.
+A sudden injury can change your life forever.
+You might be unable to work as you could before or unable to work at all.
+A total disability from injuries can lead you to apply for SSDI.

 9. Organic Mental Disorders